Isopodus/Wroombian/README.md

 - mv <path1> <path2> - move or rename file
 - exit - close connection and exit

-You can use cat and nano with sudo to see or edit config file (f.e. sudo cat config.json).
+You can use cat and nano with sudo to see or edit config file (e.g. sudo cat config.json).
 Be carefull when editing config.json from terminal, wrong changes may cause system malfunction!

 ## Limitations: